Sxmpl3/DirFuzz/README.md

 # Features

-Directory fuzzing to discover existing paths on a domain.
+Directory fuzzing to discover existing paths on a domain

-Subdomain fuzzing to find additional subdomains related to a target domain.
+Subdomain fuzzing to find additional subdomains related to a target domain

 Simple interface enabling quick and effective scanning.